Bamboo (Filipino band): 2004–2006

+2007–2008

 Their third album, We Stand Alone Together, was released on February 16, 2007.
-It contains covers of local songs such as Buklod's "Tatsulok" and international songs such as Paul Simon's "50 Ways to Leave Your Lover", from different generations.
+It contains covers of local songs such as Buklod's "Tatsulok" and international songs such as Paul Simon's 50 Ways to Leave Your Lover, from different generations.
 It also includes bonus tracks like unplugged versions of their hit songs from previous albums such as "Mr. Clay", "These Days", and "Hallelujah".
 Once again, opting to do away with the conventional rock image that was attached to them, they produced sounds which were more jazzy than expected.

-Star Records—backed up by ABS-CBN TV Production and MYX—produced and created the official soundtrack for the tele-epiko "Rounin", wherein the title track "Argos" was performed by Bamboo.
+Star Music—backed up by ABS-CBN and MYX—produced and created the official soundtrack for the tele-epiko "Rounin", wherein the title track "Argos" was performed by Bamboo.
 A new avenue was opened to the band, as "Argos" is said to be the band's first venture to record a song for a primetime television show.
-It is also the first time for the multi-awarded band and Star Records to work together.
+It is also the first time for the multi-awarded band and Star Music to work together.
 The band was also part of the "Days of Peace" Campaign by UNICEF with Gary Valenciano.

 The band's fourth album, Tomorrow Becomes Yesterday achieved platinum status on September 28, 2008 - just two days after its release.
+In 2010, they released the repackaged version of the album, containing a DVD of the music videos for its singles.